openstack/openstack-ansible/doc/source/install-guide/overview-workflow.rst

 Installation workflow
 ---------------------

-This diagram shows the general workflow associated with OSAD installation.
+This diagram shows the general workflow associated with OSA installation.

 **Figure 2.7.
 Installation workflow**